Discrete conformal maps and ideal hyperbolic polyhedra

 \subsection{The variational principles and hyperbolic volume}

-The connection with hyperbolic polyhedra elucidates the nature and origin of the variational principles for discrete conformal maps.
-In this section, we will indicate how to derive the first variational principle for discrete conformal maps (Proposition~\ref{prop:first_variational}) from Milnor's equation for the volume of an ideal tetrahedron and Schl\"afli's formula.
+The connection with hyperbolic polyhedra elucidates the nature and origin of the variational principles for discrete conformal maps (Proposition~\ref{prop:first_variational} and~Propositions~\ref{prop:second_variational_1}, \ref{prop:second_variational_2}).
+In this section, we will indicate how to derive these variational principles from Milnor's equation for the volume of an ideal tetrahedron and Schl\"afli's formula.

 Milnor~\cite{milnor_hyperbolic_1982}\,\cite{milnor_to_1994} showed that the volume of an ideal tetrahedron with dihedral angles $\alpha$, $\beta$, $\gamma$ is $V(\alpha, \beta, \gamma)$ as defined by equation~\eqref{eq:V}.
 Schl\"afli's differential volume formula (more precisely, Milnor's generalization which allows for ideal vertices~\cite{milnor_schlfli_1994}) says that its derivative is